QuincyChengAtWork/DAP-OpenShift-Lab-2020/05-secretless.md

 7. Review and make necessary changes Secretless configuration file `secretless.yaml` and load it as a new configmap
 ```
-cd \root\lab5_secretless
+cd /root/lab5_secretless
 oc create configmap cityapp-secretless-config --from-file=secretless.yaml
 ```
+:bulb: Make sure you have updated it!

-8. Review cityapp-secretless.yaml deployment file and modify it with proper value for your environment.
+8. Review `cityapp-secretless.yaml` deployment file and modify it with proper value for your environment.
-    Apply the file to deploy cityapp with secretless-broker.
+    Apply the file to deploy `cityapp` with secretless-broker.
 ```
 oc apply -f cityapp-secretless.yaml
 ```